fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 7th September ###

+CAN1602PIN: add code to display the received message.
+CANTOTEM: exploring the buffering of output messages.

 ### 4th September ###

 I have modified CAN1602PIN to trial using CBUS.available() to check whether a previous event has been cleared.
 This code is near to the memory limit for a UNO.